domnikl/emptydir/README.md

 # emptydir

-Searches a directory for empty subdirs and prints a list of it to be used as input for other tools.
+Searches a directory recursively for empty subdirs and prints a list of them to be used as input for other tools.

 ## development